ThomasHuke/per/README.md

 Heigh performance and easy-using crawler

 - Heigh performance : the Concurrent crawler
-- easy-using: easy to use ,per have a simple API everyone can use it
+- easy-using: easily to use ,per have a simple API everyone can use it

 ## Install
 ```go